nachogoro/wordcrack-herminia/README.md

 The first one is to simply find the words, using the C++ solver.
 In that case, run:

-    ./herminia--dict <dictionary> --board <board> --outwords <words> --outcoords <coords>
+`./herminia--dict <dictionary> --board <board> --outwords <words> --outcoords <coords>`

 The second one is to have Herminia also play for you.
-In that case, change the values inside herminia_config.py for your setup (this includes screen-related values, so make sure you change them if using something different than a MotoG), make sure that the C++ tool is adapted to your device's screen by setting the values inside src/ScreenDimensions.h, rebuild Herminia and run:
+In that case, change the values inside `python_tools/herminia_config.py` for your setup (this includes screen-related values, so make sure you change them if using something different than a MotoG), make sure that the C++ tool is adapted to your device's screen by setting the values inside `src/ScreenDimensions.h`, rebuild Herminia and run:
-    python run_herminia.py

-It is necessary to have mokeyrunner in the PATH, as well as having several Python modules installed.
+`python run_herminia.py`

 ## About MonkeyRunner and Jython

 monkeyrunner runs on Jython, which is based on Python 2.5.
-That means that getting a regular Python script to work with it can be tedious (having to install modules for 2.5, importing stuff from __future__, etc.).
+That means that getting a regular Python script to work with it can be tedious (having to install modules for 2.5, importing stuff from \_\_future\_\_, etc.).
 Therefore, for this project I decided to do something very hacky: run all the code in Python, and create scripts for the monkeyrunner parts which are run as a subprocess.

 This way, code which doesn't need monkeyrunner can use all the new Python features and there is no need to install modules for Python 2.5.